ManishTayde9370/Rivaayaat/LOGIC_IMPROVEMENTS.md

 # 🔧 Logic Improvements Summary

 ## Overview
-This document outlines all the critical logic gaps that were identified and fixed in the Rivaayat e-commerce project.
+This document outlines all the critical logic gaps that were identified and fixed in the Rivaayaat e-commerce project.

 ## 🚨 Critical Issues Fixed